Amazon Shipping Calculator (2026): FBA vs FBM Costs

 Amazon offers deeply discounted rates through its Partnered Carrier Program.
 When creating a shipment in Seller Central, you can purchase labels from carriers like UPS at a much lower price than you could get on your own.
 One seller reported shipping a box of 100 products to an FBA warehouse for only $12.12 using Amazon’s partnered UPS rate.

 For larger LTL (Less Than Truckload) or international shipments, tools like the Freightos freight rate calculator can give you instant quotes for sending goods via truck, air, or ocean.
+If you’re shipping abroad, see our guide to the cheapest international shipping options.

 Best Practices to Lower Your Amazon Shipping Costs